EntropySynthetica/Obsidian/Notes/Git/Git Cheat Sheet.md

 `git checkout --orphan branch_name`

 ### Checkout a new branch from a different starting point
-`git checkout -b master upstream/master`
+`git checkout -b main upstream/main`

 ### Remove all stale branches (ones that have been deleted on remote) So if you have a lot of useless branches, delete them on Github and then run this
 `git remote prune origin`